Ahmed3llam/Examination-System/README.md

    - Execute the SQL scripts provided to create the database schema, tables, and stored procedures.

 2. **Desktop Application Setup**:
-   - Install the necessary dependencies, including .NET Framework.
+   - Install the necessary dependencies, including .NET Core.
    - Build and run the desktop application using your preferred development environment.

 3. **Usage**: